 Face masks in trains and in stations

 If you're travelling by train, you must always wear a face mask.
+That includes in stations and on platforms too.
 That way, we can keep the trip safe together.
-We also ask you to wear a face mask in NS stations and other spaces.
 Be prepared for your trip and read our answers to questions about face masks.

 Frequently asked questions about face masks

 Where do I need to wear a face mask?

 As of 1 December 2020 it is compulsory to wear a face mask in stations, on platforms and in the train.
 A face mask is also required when multiple people (aged 13 years and older) take a taxi to or from the station.

 Am I obliged to wear a face mask when I'm in an NS station?

 As of 1 December it is compulsory to wear a face mask in indoor public spaces.
 Platforms and stations are regarded as indoor public spaces.

 Why do I have to wear a face mask?